onflow/flow-go/consensus/hotstuff/cruisectl/Readme.md

 ## Context

 Epochs have a fixed length, measured in views.
-The actual view rate of the network varies depending on network conditions (eg. load, # of available replicas, etc), which requires periodic manual oversight and adjustment of view rate to maintain consistent epoch timing.
+The actual view rate of the network varies depending on network conditions, e.g. load, number of offline replicas, etc.

-We would like for consensus nodes to observe the actual view rate of the committee, and adjust their proposal speed (by adjusting `block-rate-delay`) accordingly, to target a desired weekly epoch switchover time.
+We would like for consensus nodes to observe the actual view rate of the committee, and adjust how quickly they proceed through views accordingly, to target a desired weekly epoch switchover time.

 ## High-Level Design

-Introduce a new component `BlockRateController`.
-It observes the current view rate and adjusts the actual `block-rate-delay` it introduces when proposing blocks.
+The `BlockTimeController` It observes the current view rate and adjusts the actual `block-rate-delay` it introduces when proposing blocks.

 In practice, we are observing the past and present output of a system (view rate), updating a compensation factor (block rate delay) to influence the future output of the system in order to achieve a target system output value.